top of page

 We have a robust formal complaint process to ensure that your complaint is properly investigated and followed up.

-â–ª Please raise your formal complaint with Michelle Coomber our Customer Care Co-ordinator at michelle.coomber@devinehomes.co.uk in the first instance.
+â–ª Please raise your formal complaint with our Customer Care Team at customercare@devinehomes.co.uk in the first instance.

 â–ª We will acknowledge all complaints within 5 calendar days of the complaint initiation date.